 Harding, The Other American Revolution, p.
 226.

-Jeannie Mills, Six Years with God: The Rev. Jim Jones and his People, New York: A & W Publishers, 1979, p.
+Jeannie Mills, Six Years with God: Life Inside Reverend Jim Jones’s Peoples Temple, New York: A & W Publishers, 1979, p.
 26.

 Paul Schwartz was a doctoral candidate at the Graduate Theological Union in Berkeley, California, and a research assistant in the New Religious Movement Program interviewing Temple defectors.
 His remarks were shared at a Graduate Theological Colloquium on April 10, 1979.